How to create intranet applications using pre-existing templates, or from scratch.

 Intranet Application Examples

-When it comes to building intranet applications, one of the most common questions I get is, “how do I decide with app template to use?”.
+When it comes to building intranet applications, one of the most common questions I get is, “how do I decide which app template to use?”.
 You can create any application you want through the Blank App Builder template.
 However, if you’re just starting out, using a preexisting application template is easier.
 I have listed some common examples of the most popular intranet applications and how they can be used, but they are definitely not limited to these examples!

 - Buy and Sell: Classifieds for work